 General Education Associate Degree Overview

 If you're unsure about what major or subject area you'd like to pursue, a general-education associate's degree program allows you to explore your options while earning credits toward a higher degree.
 A general-education associate's degree can often be transferred to a 4-year bachelor's degree program.
 Learn about program options and classes, along with data about how earning a degree can improve your job prospects.
-Schools offering Education degrees can also be found in these popular choices.

 What Is a General-Education Associate's Degree Program Like?